chadpark07/recipe-investigation/README.md

 | `rating` | Rating given |
 | `review` | Review text |

-The results of the question being explored in this project will be important in determining how simplicity (n_steps) and resources needed (n_ingredients) for a certain cuisine affects the rating of a recipe.
-This information can be used by future recipe creators when considering the number of steps and ingredients to use in a recipe for a specific cuisine as users could rate recipes lower due to the number of steps and ingredients required.
+The results of the question being explored in this project will be important in determining how resources needed (‘n_ingredients’) for a certain cuisine affects the rating of a recipe.
+This information can be used by future recipe creators when considering the number of ingredients to use in a recipe for a specific cuisine as users could rate recipes lower due to the number of steps and ingredients required.

 ## **Data Cleaning and Exploratory Data Analysis**